 Grading System: A-F

-Students: Laptop computers and appropriate clothing for the lab portions of the class (ie. no open toed shoes, etc.) are required.
+All students must bring a laptop computer and appropriate clothing for the lab portions of the class (i.e. no open toed shoes, etc.).

 - Participation in lecture discussions and laboratory work